As a board member, you are part of your agency’s governing body. Your role includes ensuring that:

 It is recommended that you read:

-• DEECA’s ‘overview’ guidance notes on Conflict of interest, Meetings and decisions, Gifts, benefits and hospitality, and Code of conduct.
-These are available from the Induction and education support module.
+- DEECA’s ‘overview’ guidance notes on Conflict of interest, Meetings and decisions, Gifts, benefits and hospitality, and Code of conduct.
+These are available in the Induction and education support module.

-• The Directors’ Code of Conduct issued by the Victorian Public Sector Commission.
+- The Directors’ Code of Conduct issued by the Victorian Public Sector Commission.
 This binding code is based on the public sector values in section 7 of the PAA.
-By following the code, you will also comply with the general duties of directors (board members) in section 79.
+By following the code, you will also comply with the general duties of directors (board members) in section 79 of the PAA.

-You should also be aware that your obligations as a board member in the public sector is different to those for board-members in the private sector.
+You should also be aware that your obligations as a board member in the public sector are different to those for board members in the private sector.

-More information about the differences between private sector and public sector boards, including the different duties, obligations and behavioural standards that apply are available in this guidance note.
+More information about the differences between private sector and public sector boards, including the different duties, obligations and standards that apply are available in the guidance note.

 Guidance Note – Differences between public sector and private sector boards.pdf (PDF, 295.1 KB)